Russian opposition marches against war in Berlin

 AI

-On November 17, march against Russia’s war in Ukraine and Vladimir ‘s regime took place in Berlin.
-The event was organized by opposition exiled leaders Yulia Navalnaya, -Murza, and Ilya Yashin.
+November 17, a march against Russia’s war in and President Vladimir Putin’s took place in Berlin.
+The event was organized by Russian opposition exiled leaders Yulia Navalnaya, Vladimir Kara-Murza, and Ilya Yashin.

 The participants called for Russia’s withdrawal from Ukraine, the release of political prisoners, and for Putin to be tried as a war criminal.
-This march coincided with Russia’s large-scale strikes on Ukrainian cities and energy grid, causing civilian casualties and injuries.
+This march coincided with Russia’s large-scale strikes on and grid, causing civilian casualties and injuries.

-Estimates of the number of participants varied, with German police putting it at 1,800 and independent news outlet Meduza at 6,000-7,000 people.
+Estimates of the number of participants varied, with putting it at 1,800 and independent news outlet Meduza at 6,000-,000 people.
 The march moved from Potsdamer Platz to the Brandenburg Gate, ending near the Russian embassy building.
 Navalnaya, Kara-Murza, and Yashin were in attendance.

 “We are against the war, aggression, and support free, peaceful Russia,” Yashin said in a speech.